 source – Gosmartbricks

-EXCEL CoolCoat® is a water-based, high solids, PUD hybrid, Summer Cool coating for Roof.
-EXCEL CoolCoat® contains both reflection and nano insulation pigments for best in class heat protection.
+EXCEL CoolCoat® is a water-based, high-solid, PUD hybrid, Summer Cool coating for Roof.
+EXCEL CoolCoat® contains both reflection and nano insulation pigments for best-in-class heat protection.
 Along with it, the adhesion enhancer & Nano UV protectors prevent the coating from UV degradation delivering excellent weatherability and longer service life.
-EXCEL CoolCoat® is powered with micro-fibres for excellent water proofing & crack resistance.
+EXCEL CoolCoat® is powered with micro-fibers for excellent waterproofing & crack resistance.

-EXCEL CoolTile is a heat reflective & insulation tile which will reduce heating effect of the buildings, save significant energy and adds on maintenance savings.
-The product is environmental friendly, commercially resourceful and suitable for various applications such as industrial projects, commercial buildings, houses, cold storages & any new/old terrace buildings
+EXCEL CoolTile is a heat reflective & insulation tile that will reduce the heating effect of the buildings, save significant energy, and adds maintenance savings.
+The product is environmentally friendly, commercially resourceful, and suitable for various applications such as industrial projects, commercial buildings, houses, cold storage & any new/old terrace buildings

-EXCEL StayCool is an advanced Nano-technology based transparent glass coating which insulates the glass, and it can effectively filter majority of the UV & IR rays emitted by the sun while still allowing most of the visible light to penetrate through the glass.
-It acts as a thermal barrier all-round the year, thus reducing upto 30% of air-conditioning and heating cost.
+EXCEL StayCool is an advanced Nano-technology based transparent glass coating that insulates the glass, and it can effectively filter the majority of the UV & IR rays emitted by the sun while still allowing most of the visible light to penetrate through the glass.
+It acts as a thermal barrier all-round the year, thus reducing up to 30% of air-conditioning and heating costs.